-- 1. Familiarity to participant.
-We wanted participants to be either familiar with the displayed site or other sites like it.
-Thus we selected popular sites (as described in the rightmost columns of Table 1) within our geographic region, where those sites were also representative of online tasks our target group would likely encounter during routine web browsing.
-If participants were unfamiliar with a particular site as shown by the web page they saw, we described (at a conceptual level) the kind of organization hosting that site, and then presented a sample scenario illustrating the purpose of that site. - 2.
-Frequently targeted market sector.
-The Anti-Phishing Working Group (APWG) [1] names 'payment services', 'financial', 'auction', and 'retail' as heavily targeted areas, while PhishTank's target data (e.g., [9]) also adds social networking sites.
-As described in the right columns, most pages in Table 1a/b are login pages to those sites that ask for account credentials.
+unfamiliar with a particular site as shown by the web page they saw, we described (at a conceptual level) the kind of organization hosting that site, and then presented a sample scenario illustrating the purpose of that site.

+2. Frequently targeted market sector.
+The Anti-Phishing Working Group [1] names 'payment services', 'financial', 'auction', and 'retail' as heavily targeted areas, while PhishTank [12] adds social networking.
+As described in the right columns, most pages in Table 1a/b are login pages to sites that ask for account credentials.
 If our fraudulent pages were actual phishing attacks, then people entering information into them would likely incur financial misappropriation, identity theft, or both.